Despite Gyllenhaal’s praiseworthy performance, Demolition is an unremarkable film that will hardly be remembered as one of Vallée’s finest works

 As anyone can imagine from the description above, this is a narrative based on metaphors like those that shaped Paulo Coelho’s career and made him a millionaire.
 But the film doesn’t bother to make that any subtle.
 In fact, it openly embraces those metaphors (the character even acknowledges their near-metaphysical existence around him), apparently believing that such recognition makes their use quirkier and clever.
 It doesn’t, and the way they are presented can be pretty obvious at times, like when we see a lamp switch on at a meaningful moment or when Davis has a panic attack and it seems that part of his heart is missing.
 Funny, but not an example of subtlety.

 Regardless, it is a dramatic choice that fits well with the effective way it extracts humor from odd occurrences in the character’s life (like a mysterious station wagon that seems to follow him everywhere) and his bizarre apathy toward his wife’s death.
 Davis oscillates between a blasé attitude with regard to everything and a strange behavior that makes us sometimes think he is mentally deranged.
 This works for the best, because it gives him new layers as a character.
-If there is one thing that the movie does usually right is his characterization as a modern Mersault from Albert Camus’s The Stranger, judged and condemned by everyone for not crying at someone’s funeral.
-That is, for not behaving like “normal” people are expected to in human society.
+If there is one thing that the movie does usually right is his characterization as a modern Mersault from Albert Camus’s The Stranger, judged and condemned by everyone for not behaving like “normal” people are expected to in human society.

 Gyllenhaal deserves praise for the way he composes such a character.
-He is definitely one of the best actors of his generation and should have won an Oscar for his performances in Prisoners (2013) and Nightcrawler (2014), and let’s not forget his superb double-role in Denis Villeneuve’s Enemy (2013).
+He is one of the best actors of his generation and deserved an Oscar for his performances in Prisoners (2013) and Nightcrawler (2014).
 In Demolition, he isn’t far behind.
 As he narrates the story of his life with a gripping eloquence in his letters (and shows us a lot about himself in the process), his character becomes fascinating with his eccentricities — from the suspenders he wears to his obsession with ripping things apart to see what they look like inside.
-Gyllenhaal manages to flesh him into a believable person, and I really admire the film’s almost constant use of shallow focus to blur the background and emphasize his disconnection with the world.
+Gyllenhaal manages to flesh him into a believable person, and I admire the film’s almost constant use of shallow focus to blur the background and emphasize his disconnection with the world.